 CHALLENGES

-“It doesn’t just sound good,” he admitted after a moment. “...it sounds right.”
+"It doesn’t just sound good," my manager said.
+"It sounds right."

 RESULTS